The Finest Bolt Actions Ever Produced

 The steel magazine floorplate is hinged at the front and the magazine floorplate latch is a button located in the front of the trigger guard.
 This button is easy to depress, yet takes a serious grip on the floorplate to prevent inadvertent opening under magnum recoil.

-The Mark V comes with an excellent, user adjustable trigger mechanism.
-It's two position safety locks the bolt closed when on and was designed to operate in near silence to avoid spooking game.
-There is also a visible cocking indicator below the bolt shroud.
+The Mark V comes with an excellent, user adjustable, trigger mechanism.
+Its two position safety locks the bolt closed and was designed to operate in near silence to avoid spooking game.
+There is a visible cocking indicator below the bolt shroud.

 The 9-lug Mark V is a heavy action, basically designed for Weatherby magnum cartridges.
-Weatherby has addressed this by the introduction of a considerably lighter 6-lug (three rows of two) action for standard calibers.
+Weatherby subsequently addressed this by the introduction of a considerably lighter 6-lug (two rows of three) action for standard calibers.

-Weatherby's Mark V is probably the best of the "modern," push feed bolt actions.
-It lacks controlled feed but offers great strength, smoothness, fast operation and very high manufacturing quality.
+Weatherby's Mark V is probably the best of the modern, push feed bolt actions.
+It lacks controlled feed, but offers great strength, smoothness, fast operation and very high manufacturing quality.
 It is one of the all-time great bolt actions and it was designed from the outset for a hunting rifle.
-For hunting the most dangerous game I'd probably prefer a controlled feed action such as a Mauser 98 or Winchester 70, but for most other purposes I prefer the Mark V.
+For hunting the most dangerous (Class 4) game I'd probably prefer a controlled feed action, such as a Mauser 98 or Winchester 70, but for most other purposes I'd take a Mark V.

 No less an authority than Jack O'Connor, the Dean of American gun writers, wrote that the Winchester Model 70 was one of the two best bolt actions in the world (the other being the Mauser 98).
-The Model 70 lacks the one-piece bottom iron of the Mauser 98 and its magazine floorplate release latch is at the front root of the trigger guard, a less convenient spot than the inside trigger guard location of the Mauser 98.
+The pre-'64 Model 70 lacks the one-piece bottom iron of the Mauser 98, but the latest versions have rectified this.
+The magazine floorplate release latch is at the front root of the trigger guard, a less convenient spot than the inside trigger guard location of the Mauser 98.
 The magazine box of a Model 70 is separate from the bottom iron.

-The bottom iron, magazine floorplate and trigger guards of standard and Super Grade pre-'64 Model 70's were fabricated from blued steel.
-These parts were made of anodized aluminum to save weight on Featherweight models.
+The bottom iron, magazine floorplate and trigger guards of Super Grade Model 70's are fabricated from blued steel.
+These parts are made of anodized aluminum to save weight on Featherweight models.

 Otherwise, the Model 70 and Mauser 98 pretty much share the same collection of positive features and the question of which is superior will probably never be definitively resolved.
-As O'Connor wrote years ago, these two actions remain at the top for hunting rifles, and particularly for dangerous game rifles.
+As O'Connor wrote years ago, these two actions are at the top for hunting rifles and particularly for dangerous game rifles.